fuse-box/fuse-box/docs/plugins/CopyPlugin.md

 ## useDefault

-`useDefault` is enable by default.
+`useDefault` is enabled by default.
 So a transpiled code would look like:

 ```js
 module.exports.default = "/assets/43e9685c-foo.txt";